Back to Blog

 Feature Claude AI ChatGPT

-Context Window 200K tokens Varies by plan
+Context Window 1M tokens (200K on Foundry) Varies by plan

 Hallucination Rate (Legal) Lower Moderate